3 Ninjas: 3 Ninjas Kick Back (1994)

 Rocky, Colt and Tum Tum are torn between seeing a championship baseball game through to the end or going to Japan to deliver a golden dagger to their grandfather; they choose the latter.
 On the way to Japan, they meet Miyo, a girl who Rocky is very fond of.
 When Koga gets the dagger and sword, he tries to open the cave of gold.
 Koga and Mori become friends and Miyo gets the dagger.
 During their Japanese adventure, the kids learn important skills and life lessons which help them win the final baseball game of their season, with Colt hitting a home run.
-A poor sport on the opposing team picks on them; he attempts to attack Miyo but ends up getting knocked unconscious during one of the final scenes.
+A poor sport on the opposing team picks on them; Darren attempts to attack Miyo but ends up getting knocked unconscious during one of the final scenes.